lhrolim/softwrench/softwrench.sW4.WebMobile/readme.txt

  3) Debug USB on development mode on the phone

  4) Be careful, cause on the device the case is sensitive!

+ 5) On Ripple, open a second tab before hitting Chrome´s F12 or it will kill the application.